 - 2.10 10.
 Optimise your Google My Business listing

 - 2.11 11.
 Engage potential users and promote your site

 - 2.12 12.
 Deliver continual improvement and consistency

 - 3 Conclusion

 The way you optimise a website can really help improve Google ranking and lead to more traffic.
 There are literally hundreds of different factors that search engines use to determine rankings and it’s ever-changing.

 To give you an idea of the various ranking factors in 2020 and how complex SEO can be, see this article – https://www.link-assistant.com/news/ranking-factors-2020.html

-But there are still many simple steps that most business owners can follow.
+But there are still many simple steps that most business owners can follow and our SEO basics guide is a great place to start.
 If you do this right, it can help increase your visibility online and drive significant improvements in Google rankings, traffic and sales.

 In recent years Google has been playing a very important role in the development of internet search as can be seen from the latest algorithm updates and new developments in the design of its SERP (Search Engine Results Pages).

 Google has become the most popular and well-known search engine in the world and wants to improve the quality of its search results by helping website owners to produce better quality websites using freely available tools.
 Such tools include Google Analytics, Search Console, Keyword Planner, PageSpeed Insights and much more.
 These tools are incredibly helpful when used in conjunction with SEO techniques to improve the quality of your website and ranking in Google.